AkshayDeshmukh93/recipe-api/README.md

    API documention cab be find on link - http://localhost:8090/swagger-ui.html

 # RoadMap
 	Spring Security configuration is in progress.
-Rest API authentication code is commented and has to be debug as its working for sometime sometimes it's not working.
+Rest API authentication code is commented out and has to be debug as its working for sometime sometimes it's not working.